 Avoid long-running transactions

 Running a migration in a transaction means that changes made within a transaction are not visible until the end of a transaction.
-That is exactly what we need when we apply a migration, but in practise it does not work well.
+That is exactly what we need when we apply a migration, but in practice it does not work well.

 Using a transaction causes PostgreSQL to maintain two versions of a database for the duration of a transaction.
 One version with your changes and one without.
 PostgreSQL transactionsopen in new window are well-suited for such task but they have their limits too.